carla1349/La-meva-app/README.md

             en: {
                 mainTitle: "Perfect Plan",
                 config: "Configure your day",
-                date: "What day is it?",
+                date: "When are you going?",
                 temp: "What's the weather?",
                 who: "Who are you with?",
                 btnGen: "Generate Plan",
                 resTitle: "Your ideal moment",
                 save: "I'll do it!",
+                another: "Other plan",
-                ai: "AI Details ✨",
+                ai: "More details ✨",
                 saved: "Saved!",
                 temps: { cold: "Cold", mild: "Mild", hot: "Hot" },
                 whos: { solo: "Solo", friends: "Friends", couple: "Couple", family: "Family" }